Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 This easy pasta dish calls for rigatoni, a grooved tube-shaped pasta, but you can use penne if you have that on hand.

-This teriyaki grouper is delicious served with herb-flavored couscous and steamed green beans.
+This seafood dish is delicious served with herb-flavored couscous and steamed green beans.

-Instead of covering scallops with a heavy sauce, this recipe calls for broiling them in honey and lime juice.
+Instead of covering the seafood with a heavy sauce, this recipe calls for broiling it in honey and lime juice.

-Serve these broiled sea bass fillets over a bed of sauteed spinach, which adds vitamin A, folate, riboflavin, calcium and iron to your meal.
+Serve these fish fillets over a bed of sauteed spinach, which boosts the vitamins and minerals in the meal.

 Pilaf is a dish of rice (or other grain) that's been cooked in stock with spices.